ben-harvey/check-yourself/README.md

 ### Try the [live app](https://check-yourself.herokuapp.com/)

 **Check Yourself** is a web-based drum-machine interface, built on top of the [Beats](https://github.com/jstrait/beats) gem.
-Written in Ruby using Sinatra.
+Written in Ruby using Sinatra, deployed to Heroku.

 Here's how to play: